Tagging Your Wakeboard Made Cheap, Quick & Easy

-Summer is just around the corner.
-Time to dust off yo’ ride and give it a lil extra flavor.
-In this tutorial I will show you a cheap and effective way to tag your board.
-You can apply this technique to just about anything you want – rails, boots, boats or even your girlfriend’s tiny dog!
+Time to dust off your cheap wakeboard or wakesurfer and give it a little love and shine with some spray paint.
+That is before you completely destroy it at the next cable park trip or concrete ledge.
+In this tutorial we’ll will show you an effective way to tag your cheap wakeboard.
+You can apply this technique to just about anything you want – wakeboards, surfboards, snowboards, skateboards, or your girlfriend’s tiny dog.

 First, the essential tools…

-1. spray paint – I use Montana spray paint.
-You can find them for about $9 a can which is about $5 more than you’d be paying for “regular” spray paint but I’m willing to spend that cause it dries quicker and lasts longer both in the can and on whatever you spray
+1. spray paint – we recommend you use Montana spray paint.
+You can find them for about $9 a can which is about $5 more than you’d be paying for cheap spray paint but I’m willing to spend that cause it dries quicker and lasts longer both in the can and on whatever you spray.
+It’s also a really consistent spray nozzle that doesn’t clog.

 2. x-acto knife – We’ll be using this to cut out our design

-3. 1 side of a manila folder – This is used as our stencil
+3. 1x manila folder or thick piece of paper – This is what we’ll as our stencil

 4. Painter’s tape – Used to keep our design in place while we cut it out of the manila folder.
 You can also pick up some M3 Super 77 spray for a couple extra dollars.

-5. design – This is what we’ll be cutting out.
+5. Your design – This is what we’ll be cutting out.
 You can print the design out on computer paper, do it freehand or even place a photo over the top to trace out.
+Another good option if you have a few extra bucks for printing at larger scale is to use Fedex office.

-Grab your design and tape it to one side of your manila folder or use the Super 77 spray to do so.
+Get your design after it’s printed and tape it to one side of your manila folder or use the Super 77 spray to do so.
 I decided to use Jake Pickle’s icon because he showed me this technique.
 Thanks Jake!

 Cut out your design using the x-acto knife.
 This part takes a little practice, especially when cutting around corners and arcs.
 It helps to use your fingertips to rotate the knife subtly as you cut instead of applying heavy pressure to direct the knife.
 You might need to re-cut parts of the design that didn’t get sliced on your first go around.

 That’s it!
-Remove your stencil, grab your shred stick and start ripping.
-Your stencil should last for about 30 sprays.
+Remove your stencil, grab your shred stick and start wakeboarding.
+Your stencil should last for about 20-30 sprays.